joshbegley/nyt-latest/README.md

 **The Empty Stages of N.Y.C.**\
-`Most concerts, plays and other live performances have yet to resume amid the pandemic.
-The fallout has devastated creative workers and hurt the city.`\
+`Most concerts, plays and other live performances have yet to resume.
+The pandemic fallout has devastated creative workers and hurt the city.`\
 https://nytimes.com/2020/09/25/nyregion/nyc-arts-shutdown.html?searchResultPosition=1

 **Vietnam Confiscates Over 300,000 Recycled Condoms for Sale**\